vnukovmikhail/vnukovmikhail/README.md

 #### 📝 Information about me:

-> Hello, I am a student at a state university.
-I am involved in backend and software and application development.
-I am currently improving my skills in system administration and DevOps.
-I'm learning to work with Linux servers and support projects.
+> I am a student at a state university.
+I am involved in `backend`, improving my skills in `system administration` and `DevOps`.
+I'm learning to work with `Linux servers` and support projects.

 ---